Charcoal and Firewood Trading License in Dubai

 Access to 180+ countries via Jebel Ali Port and Al Maktoum Airport

-A charcoal and firewood trading licence under Activity Code 4773.79 authorises the holder to buy, sell, import, export, and re-export charcoal, firewood, and related solid fuel products.
+A charcoal and firewood trading license under Activity Code 4773.79 authorises the holder to buy, sell, import, export, and re-export charcoal, firewood, and related solid fuel products.
 This includes lump charcoal, briquettes, hardwood firewood, and similar combustible materials used in domestic, commercial, and industrial settings.
-The licence does not cover manufacturing or processing activities, which would require a separate industrial licence.
+The license does not cover manufacturing or processing activities, which would require a separate industrial license.

 International commodity traders looking to establish a regional distribution hub